 The Finance Association is run by three student officers: President, Vice President, and Director of Finance.

-Anton is a first year MBA student with an emphasis in Corporate Finance.
-This summer he will be interning at Agilent Technologies in the treasury department assisting with the split of their electronic measurement group.
-Anton received his undergraduate degree from San Diego State University in Business Management and Energy Studies.
+Anton is an MBA student with an emphasis in corporate finance.
+Last summer he interned at Agilent Technologies in the treasury department, assisting with the spin-off of their electronic measurement group into Keysight Technologies.
+After completing his MBA, Anton will continue his work with Keysight Technologies in a corporate financial strategy role.
+Anton received his undergraduate degree from San Diego State University in business management and energy studies.
 During his time there he also played on the D1 rugby team – with a Final 4 appearance in his junior year.
 Anton looks to use the Finance Association as a means to challenge the GSM student body through interactive events, projects, and speakers.
-Outside of his professional life Anton enjoys hunting, snowboarding, volleyball, and most other things outdoors.
+Along with his professional life Anton enjoys hunting, snowboarding and simply being in the mountains.

-Michael grew up in Berkeley, CA and received his BA in International Relations from Tufts University with honors in 2006.
+Michael grew up in Berkeley, Calif., and received his BA in international relations from Tufts University with honors in 2006.
 Michael also was a varsity athlete, playing four years of soccer, and took a semester leave to play in Holland.
-After Tufts, Michael worked in Management Consulting for 6 years on both the project and commercial sides across healthcare, energy, and tech, for example.
-Michael has also worked in the non-profit arena helping urban youth through soccer.
-At UCD he is working towards a career combating climate change through the finance of renewable energy and clean tech.
-When not working, he enjoys live music, urban gardening, backpacking, and diving.
+After Tufts, Michael worked in management consulting for six years on both the project and commercial sides across healthcare, energy, and tech, for example.
+Michael has also worked in the nonprofit arena helping urban youth through soccer.
+At UC Davis he is working toward a career combating climate change through the finance of renewable energy and clean tech.
+When not working, he enjoys live music, urban gardening, backpacking and diving.

-Nelson Du is a first-year MBA with a concentration in Finance and Marketing.
-He also received his Bachelor’s in Economics from UC Davis, in 2008.
-Nelson is a licensed CPA and has experience in public accounting in tax, audit, and consulting from working at Archibald M. Sam & Company, CPAs in San Francisco, and will be interning with Wells Fargo’s Commercial Banking division.
+Nelson Du is a first-year MBA with a concentration in finance and marketing.
+He received his bachelor’s in Economics from UC Davis in 2008.
+Nelson is a licensed CPA and has experience in public accounting in tax, audit and consulting from working at Archibald M. Sam & Co., CPAs in San Francisco, and will be interning with Wells Fargo’s Commercial Banking division.
 In his free time Nelson enjoys playing basketball and traveling.

 Agilent Technologies’ Electronic Measurement Group is a $3.6 billion business that over the past decade has seen a dramatic shift in its customer base from U.S., and Western European customers to predominantly Asia-based customers.
 Today, the majority of the division’s revenues are generated outside of the U.S., with an increasing concentration in China.